Tony Haynes (English composer): Education work

-Through Grand Union Orchestra's long-running workshop programmes, Haynes is heavily involved in music education.
+Through Grand Union Orchestra's long-running workshop programmes, Haynes was heavily involved in music education.
 Grand Union have led workshops in schools, youth clubs and job centres since 1984.
 He is well known for organising large-scale projects involving young people and community groups.

-Haynes has been a tireless supporter of community music, and has used both Grand Union and RedBrass as the professional core of many bold initiatives involving youth bands, amateurs and folkloric groups of all kinds, for which he has gained a reputation as an inspired enabler.
-He writes a regular blog describing his approach to music-making and analysing his compositional techniques; he has taught music degree students at Trinity College London and made several programmes on jazz for the BBC.
+Haynes was a tireless supporter of community music, and used both Grand Union and RedBrass as the professional core of many bold initiatives involving youth bands, amateurs and folkloric groups of all kinds, for which he gained a reputation as an inspired enabler.
+He wrote a regular blog describing his approach to music-making and analysing his compositional techniques; he taught music degree students at Trinity College London and made several programmes on jazz for the BBC.

 Campaigning work

 In 1988, a report written by Tony Haynes, Music In Between, was published by the Gulbenkian Foundation.
 Music In Between is an investigation into the opportunities for training, rehearsal, performance and promotion available to creative performing musicians, focusing on popular and commercial musical forms: rock music, jazz, music for theatre, film and television, songwriting and folk music.
 Haynes argued that these fields are not sufficiently valued or supported by the bodies charged with promoting the arts and cultural life in the UK, such as the Arts Council of Great Britain.
 One of the report's main findings was that funding bodies are attuned to providing finance for the creation of specific works, while the need for support in popular music is not at the point of creation, but for help in reaching audiences.

-Haynes has long advocated for community-centred arts organisations, and criticised the then Arts Council chairman, William Rees-Mogg, in a 1985 letter to The Guardian.
-He has argued specifically that government funding of the arts, should not disadvantage small, artist-led organisations in favour of major national cultural institutions.
-He served on the National Executive Committee of the Musicians' Union (United Kingdom) from 1984 to 1988, and lobbied for the Union to provide its members with extensive professional services and practical support.
+Haynes long advocated for community-centred arts organisations, and criticised the then Arts Council chairman, William Rees-Mogg, in a 1985 letter to The Guardian.
+He argued specifically that government funding of the arts should not disadvantage small, artist-led organisations in favour of major national cultural institutions.
+He served on the National Executive Committee of the Musicians' Union from 1984 to 1988, and lobbied for the Union to provide its members with extensive professional services and practical support.

-Haynes is of the opinion that, in the fast-changing demographic of Britain today, migrant and migrant-descended musicians can and should have a profound artistic and educational influence on British culture, and has called for greater recognition for the work created for local, diversely rich communities.
+Haynes was of the opinion that, in the fast-changing demographic of Britain today, migrant and migrant-descended musicians can and should have a profound artistic and educational influence on British culture, and called for greater recognition for the work created for local, diversely rich communities.

+Death

+Haynes died on 17 September 2024, at the age of 83.